moldovancsaba/work.direct/README.md

 - `GET /api/squaremaps/random?tag=` - Get random square map by tag

 ## 🎲 Game Types

+Note: QUIZZZ is the default game type and its admin editor is the standard for all future games (DB-driven, single-input-per-line, usage toggles, centered CTA grid, and fully configurable styles and legal texts from MongoDB).

 ### Stars Hexa
 - 7 hexagonal cards in 2-3-2 formation layout